 It’s important to live within your means no matter your age, especially in our credit-driven society.
 Be careful about accumulating credit card debt and installment loans; these can jeopardize your ability to accumulate wealth.
 It's important to evaluate the financial impact prior to borrowing; balance your needs vs wants.

 For those baby boomers in their 50s who have young children still at home or in college, determine what (if any) amount you are willing to finance for your children's higher education costs.
 Be sure to consider if and how it will impact your finances.
 Remember, you can finance an education – not retirement.

 Right sizing is a term used to describe a process of evaluating housing needs.

 Financial planning for retirement is a process.
-Your 50s is a critical time to determine if you’re on track.
+Your 50s is a critical time to determine if you’re on course.
 A CERTIFIED FINANCIAL PLANNER™ can work with you to guide you through this journey.
 They can help you balance multiple objectives and work with you to determine the specific steps you can take to reach your goals.

 Your Financial Plan Through the Decades E-Book